-Revised June 14, 2011; Resolution 2011-01 (MPCD)

 POLICIES AND PROCEDURES

 1.0 INTRODUCTION

 1.1 Summary

 The Monticello Public Cemetery District (the “District”) was established in 1936 to operate and maintain the Monticello Public Cemetery.
 This District is governed by the Board of Trustees of the District.
 The District contracts with the County of Napa for most day-to-day administration of the District.
 Under the auspices of the Board, a Committee has been established to assist in rendering decisions required for the proper maintenance and operation of the District’s facilities.
 The District Manager or designee acts as the liaison between the Committee and the Board.
 The primary statute governing the District is the Public Cemetery District Law set forth in California Health and Safety Code section 9000 et seq., but a variety of other statutes directly affect the authority and operations of the District (see Appendix C).